Crossover (2006 film): Plot

 Back in Detroit, Tech goes to a basketball court to clear his mind, and Cruise arrives to apologize.
 Tech mentions that what Vanessa said in the hotel was true and that he is jealous of Cruise because he has "the gift" and Cruise doesn't want it but Tech does.
 Cruise then tells Tech that somebody reported to the media that Cruise played in an illegal basketball game for money, and he lost his scholarship.
 Tech asks him if he's going to accept Vaughn's offer and go to the NBA, but Cruise denies and says that he is going to community college and transfer to university to be a doctor.
 Tech tells him that he is also going to community college after finally passing his GED test.
 Cruise agrees to play on Tech's team in the next basketball game, then leaves and goes to Vanessa's house.

 Cruise tells Vanessa that he lost his scholarship and that they won't be moving to Los Angeles.
-Vanessa is stunned when Cruise tells her that he is not going to the NBA either.
-Vanessa instantly says she's not interested in the relationship anymore, and reveals that she was actually pregnant by Jewelz.
+Vanessa is stunned when Cruise tells her that he is not going to the NBA either and will rather stay in Detroit and go to community college.
+Vanessa instantly says she's not interested in the relationship anymore, and openly admits that she has been playing Cruise the entire relationship.
+She reveals that she was actually pregnant by Jewelz and that the only reason she dated Cruise was because she thought he was about to move to California and become a big basketball star.
 Cruise drives home heartbroken and ends up getting into a motorcycle accident.